fluent-ffmpeg/node-fluent-ffmpeg/README.md

       .saveToFile('/path/to/your_target.avi', function(retcode, error) {
         console.log('file has been created with soundtrack succesfully');
       });

-The progress object consists of 6 properties:

-  * `frames` - the total processed frame count
-  * `currentFps` - the framerate at which FFMPEG is currently processing the file
-  * `currentKbps` - the throughput at which FFMPEG is currently processing the file
-  * `targetSize` - the current size of the target file
-  * `timemark` - the timestamp of the frame being processed right now
-  * `percent` - an estimation on the progress (metadata is used, durationsec * fps)

 ### Creating a custom preset
 To create a custom preset, you have to create a new file inside the `lib/presets` folder.
 The filename is used as the preset's name ([presetname].js).
 In order to make the preset work, you have to export a `load` function using the CommonJS module specifications: